Boost Your Metabolism

 Fad and deprivation diets may create a calorie deficit in the short term, but they can have long-term repercussions.
 “What happens if 1,400 calories is your resting metabolic rate and you go on a 1,200-calorie-a-day diet: Are you going to lose weight?” asks Dr. Geyer.
 “Absolutely,” she continues, “but then what’s going to happen?
 Your body says, ‘Oh, wait a minute—I’m not even meeting my basic needs for survival, so I’m going to slow down my metabolic rate to match that.’”
 Plus, severely restricting your calories can lead to overeating or binge eating later.

 Ensure that you’re filling your body with the fuel it needs for best results.
 Plant-based proteins such as beans and nuts, and lean animal protein such as fish and chicken help you build muscle; whole grains contain fiber needed to fill you up and stabilize blood sugar; and fruits and vegetables have antioxidants to reduce inflammation—all of which can keep your metabolism humming at top speed.

-A regular stress-relief method—whether it’s meditation, exercise, social activities or a hobby—can help you stay focused on your eating and exercise goals.
+A regular stress-relief method—whether it’s meditation, exercise, social activities, or a hobby—can help you stay focused on your eating and exercise goals.
 It will also reduce stress hormones that can negatively affect the way your metabolism functions and the way your body stores fat.
-Likewise, getting enough sleep is vital for a healthy metabolism because of the way it affects our hormones and our ability to make smart eating decisions.
+Likewise, getting enough sleep is vital for a healthy metabolism because of the way it affects hormones and your ability to make smart eating decisions.

 Avoid These “Metabolism Boosters”

-Other Supplements Some studies have suggested that other, safer supplements—including calcium, conjugated linoleic acid (CLA) and hydroxcitric acid (HCA)—may also increase metabolic rate.
+Other Supplements Some studies have suggested that other, safer supplements—including calcium, conjugated linoleic acid (CLA), and hydroxycitric acid (HCA)—may also increase metabolic rate.
 While your doctor may recommend them for other reasons, further research is needed before these can be widely recommended for this use.